-Additional disclosures about the fair value of financial instruments that are not carried at fair value on the Consolidated Statement of Financial Condition
+Additional disclosures about the fair value of financial instruments that are not carried on the Consolidated Statement of Financial Condition at fair value

-U.S. GAAP requires disclosure of the estimated fair value of certain financial instruments.
-Financial instruments within the scope of these disclosure requirements are included in the following table.
-Certain financial instruments that are not carried at fair value on the Consolidated Statement of Financial Condition are carried at amounts that approximate fair value due to their short-term nature and generally negligible credit risk.
-These instruments include cash, securities purchased under resale agreements, securities borrowed, receivables from customers and from brokers, dealers, clearing organizations and others, other assets, short-term borrowings, securities sold under repurchase agreements, securities loaned, payables to customers and to brokers, dealers, clearing organizations and others, and other liabilities and accrued expenses.
+U.S. GAAP requires disclosure of the estimated fair value of certain financial instruments, which are included in the following table.
+Certain financial instruments that are not carried at fair value on the Consolidated Statement of Financial Condition are carried at amounts that approximate fair value, due to their short-term nature and generally negligible credit risk.
+These instruments include cash, securities purchased under resale agreements, securities borrowed, receivables from customers and from brokers, dealers, clearing organizations and others, other assets, short-term borrowings, securities sold under repurchase agreements, securities loaned, payables to customers and to brokers, dealers, clearing organizations and other is and to brokers, dealers, clearing organizations and other is and to brokers, dealers, clearing organizations and other is and to brokers, dealers, clearing organizations and other is and to brokers, dealers, clearing organizations and other is and to brokers, dealers, clearing organizations and others, and other liabilities and accrued expenses.